Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 ttt_beggar_reveal_traitor                   1       // Who the beggar is revealed to when they join the traitor team.
 0 - No one.
 1 - Everyone.
 2 - Traitors.
 3 - Innocents
 ttt_beggar_reveal_innocent                  2       // Who the beggar is revealed to when they join the innocent team.
 0 - No one.
 1 - Everyone.
 2 - Traitors.
 3 - Innocents
-ttt_beggar_respawn                          0       // Whether the beggar respawns when they are killed before joining another team ttt_beggar_respawn_delay                    3       // The delay to use when respawning the begger (if "ttt_beggar_respawn" is enabled) ttt_beggar_respawn_limit                    0       // The maximum number of times the begger can respawn (if "ttt_beggar_respawn" is enabled).
+ttt_beggar_respawn                          0       // Whether the beggar respawns when they are killed before joining another team ttt_beggar_respawn_delay                    3       // The delay to use when respawning the beggar (if "ttt_beggar_respawn" is enabled) ttt_beggar_respawn_limit                    0       // The maximum number of times the beggar can respawn (if "ttt_beggar_respawn" is enabled).
 Set to 0 to allow infinite respawns ttt_beggar_notify_mode                      0       // The logic to use when notifying players that a beggar is killed.
 0 - Don't notify anyone.
 1 - Only notify traitors and detective.
 2 - Only notify traitors.
 3 - Only notify detective.
 4 - Notify everyone ttt_beggar_notify_sound                     0       // Whether to play a cheering sound when a beggar is killed ttt_beggar_notify_confetti                  0       // Whether to throw confetti when a beggar is a killed